Travel planning isn’t all about booking flights and hotels, it includes a few boring aspects….one of them being travel insurance.

 1. Emergency medical care

 You never know when you could get sick or injured while on a trip.
-This is especially important if you are taking part in adventurous activities like hiking, snowboarding, surfing, or scuba diving.
+This is especially relevant if you are taking part in adventurous activities like hiking, snowboarding, surfing, or scuba diving.

 With travel medical coverage, you won’t be paying a huge medical bill.
 You’ll also have assistance services – in your own language – to locate a suitable medical facility and arrange transportation.